marovira/helios-ml/README.md

 ## Contributing

-There are three ways in which you can contribute to Pyro:
+There are three ways in which you can contribute to Helios:

 * If you find a bug, please open an issue.
 Similarly, if you have a question about how to use it, or if something is unclear, please post an issue so it